-In fact, the Family Law Act 1975 requires that unless there are circumstances of urgency or it is not appropriate for family dispute resolution to take place (e.g. because of domestic or family violence) parents must attempt to resolve their family law issues with a Family Dispute Resolution Practitioner before they can commence court proceedings.
+The Family Law Act 1975 requires that unless there are circumstances of urgency, or it is not appropriate for family dispute resolution to take place (e.g., because of domestic or family violence) parents must attempt to resolve their family law issues with a Family Dispute Resolution Practitioner before they can commence court proceedings.

-The role of the Family Dispute Resolution Practitioner is to support both parties and enable them to communicate openly about what is important for them in a transparent but confidential forum.
+The role of the Family Dispute Resolution Practitioner is to support both parties and enable them to communicate respectfully and productively about what is important for them in a transparent but confidential forum.

 The Queensland Government operates a limited number of family dispute resolution centres throughout Queensland that are free – however, wait times tend to be greater.

 There are also several private dispute resolution practitioners who charge higher fees for their services but are experts in their field.
 They’re also more often able to accommodate family dispute resolution sooner.

 We are strategic and results based and understand our client’s needs during challenging times.